Adithyab3103/Cinema-Scene-Scout/README.md

 - `k`: Number of retrieved documents (default: 20)
 - `model`: LLM model name (default: "gemini-2.0-flash")
 - `temperature`: LLM temperature (default: 0)

-## 🔐 Security Notes

-- Never commit your `.env` file or API keys to version control
-- The `.env` file should already be in `.gitignore`
-- Keep your Google API key secure and rotate it if exposed

-## 📄 License

-This project is for educational purposes.
-The subtitle file (`TheBatman2022.srt`) is used for demonstration only.

-## 🤝 Contributing

-Feel free to fork this project and adapt it for other movies or use cases!

----

-**Made with 🦇 for Batman fans**